Fatima Massaquoi: Early life and education

-Massaquoi was born in Gendema in the Pujehun District of southern Sierra Leone in 1912 (others give the date as 1904), the daughter of Momolu Massaquoi, who in 1922 became Liberia's consul general in Hamburg, Germany, and Massa Balo Sonjo.
+Massaquoi was born in Gendema in the Pujehun District of southern Sierra Leone in 1911 (others give the date as 1904), the daughter of Momolu Massaquoi, who in 1922 became Liberia's consul general in Hamburg, Germany, and Massa Balo Sonjo.
 At birth, she was given the name Fatima Beendu Sandimanni, but dropped the Beendu before it became part of her records.
 Her paternal grandfather was King Lahai Massaquoi of the Gallinas, and her paternal grandmother was Queen Sandimannie (or Sandimani) of Sierra Leone's aristocratic Vai family.
 She was also the great-great-granddaughter of King Siaka of Gendema who ruled over the Gallinas in the 18th century.

 Massaquoi spent her first seven years with her father's sister, Mama Jassa, in Njagbacca in the Garwula District of Grand Cape Mount County.
 While she was there, one of her father's six wives, Ma Sedia, seriously injured Fatima's hands for a misdemeanor.
 This caused her considerable pain throughout her childhood, hampering her ability to play the violin.
 She later became a highly competent player, though she remained self-conscious about the scarring even as an adult.
 After elementary school, she was sent to boarding school at Julia C. Emery Hall, attached to the Bromley Mission near Clay-Ashland in Montserrado County.

 Momolu Massaquoi sought to give his favourite child, and only daughter, the very best education.
 She went with him to Hamburg in 1922, where she lived at the consulate at 22 Johnsallee.
 Receiving her primary school education at St. Anschar Höhere Mädchenschule, Massaquoi quickly mastered German.
 On the recommendation of the consulate's housekeeper, Gertrude von Bobers, to whom she became very attached, in 1932 she spent some time in Geneva, Switzerland, where she learnt French at the École Supérieure et Secondaire.
-The same year, she returned to Hamburg, attending the Helen Lange Schule, where she received her school leaving certificate in 1935.
+The same year, she returned to Hamburg, attending the Helene Lange Schule, where she received her school leaving certificate in 1935.
 She then started to study medicine at the University of Hamburg but broke this off when she left Germany.

 Hans J. Massaquoi, her nephew, who was in Hamburg during the same period, recounts that "Tante Fatima" dressed exotically in African clothing, proudly maintained her African habits and spoke the Vai language.
 One of her fondest friends in Hamburg was Richard Heydorn, a pianist, with whom she gave many recitals.
 An opponent of Nazism, when war broke out he was sent to Russia, and was later reported missing in action.
 Being part of the first black diplomatic family in Germany had always been challenging, but with the rise of the Nazi regime, Massaquoi's father began fearing for her safety.
 With the assistance of friends, he helped her relocate to the United States to avoid the Aryan policies and restrictions placed on women.